yaxianfan/ign-gazebo/doc/architecture_design.md

 > **TODO**: Explain how the primary does this

+#### Initial Network Handshake and Registration

+At the beginning of a distributed simulation, multiple instances of Gazebo are started.
+Once instance, known as the Primary, is started with the `NetworkPrimary` system plugin installed.
+The remaining instances are started with a `NetworkSecondary` system plugin installed.
+All instances start with their simulation execution paused, and all secondaries attempt to register with the primary via ignition-transport.

+The Primary starts with the knowledge of the number of Secondaries that will eventually connect.
+Once all expected secondaries are connected, then simulation begins on all instances.

 ## ![](https://66.media.tumblr.com/c95e2b7e9bd698f0ef7b968faaed23f7/tumblr_inline_mkn8tqM06r1roozkr.gif) Component serialization

 > **TODO**: Describe how components will be serialized to be sent across runners